benvaljean/benvaljean.github.io/_posts/2009-11-18-Domain_Controller_is_not_advertising_as_a_time_server_Error_in_dcdiag_(Windows).markdown

 Try each of these solutions one step at a time, re-testing after completing each step until the problem is resolved.

 1. Ensure the Windows Time service is running.
-On a DC is does far more than just synchronise time.
-It is also involved and required for AD replication. net start w32time
+On a DC it is part of the core AD functonality and should be runing even if synchronised time is not essential. net start w32time

 2. Restart the Windows time service